 Counterculture: A somewhat overlooked method of trimming a few bucks off of your wintertime energy bills (energy savings is the whole somewhat controversial point behind daylight saving time to begin with) is to set ceilings fans around the house to spin in the reverse direction, clockwise, at the onset of standard or “winter time” in November.
 According to the wise fanatics at Hunter Fan, a fan operating in a clockwise direction circulates warm air up toward the ceiling and down the walls of a room, allowing for a steadier temperature that can result in a 10 percent energy savings provided you also turn down the thermostat a few degrees.
 During the warmer months, a fan’s blades should be spinning in a counterclockwise direction so that cool air is pushed downward and distributed throughout a room.
 That said, at the onset of DST, take a quick moment to note the direction your ceiling fan blades are spinning at and readjust if you switched them to run in reverse back in November.

 Sound the alarm: Now that you’ve dragged out the footstool or ladder to fiddle with your ceiling fans, it’s also a smart idea to change the batteries of your household smoke alarms.
 Now's the time if you didn’t perform this crucial task at the end of daylight saving time, which is more or less the “official” time to do so, according to the folks at Energizer.
-And even if you did install a fresh battery back in November, it’s still wise to go ahead and give the alarm a routine test at the start of DST.
+And even if you did install a fresh battery the last time the time changed, it’s still wise to go ahead and give the alarm a routine test at the start of DST.
 The same goes for carbon monoxide detectors and other safety-minded, battery-operated devices around the house.
 And while you’re at it, use daylight saving time as an excuse to drop by your granny’s house or the home of any elderly neighbor to make sure that their smoke and carbon monoxide testers are up to snuff.